 EYES for Embracing Diversity (EYES project) is a networking project for practitioners, researchers, and educators in the Southeast Asian regions and Japan who have been striving to create a diverse and inclusive society.
 As such, the EYES project aims to deepen discussion and also promote the importance of social, religious, cultural diversity with communities and the world.

-EYES for Embracing Diversity: Human Mobility and Diversity 2017-2018 in Indonesia and Japan
+EYES for Embracing Diversity: Human Mobility and Diversity (Indonesia – Japan)

 In the first edition of the EYES project, held in November 2017, the EYES fellows spent a week in Indonesia, where the Muslim population is the majority.
 In the first part of the program, the fellows learned about inter-religious dialogue which is one of the major challenges with regards to diversity in Indonesia.
 Then, 8 months later, in July 2018, the fellows came together again in Japan to have discussions with foreign residents in order to understand diversity in Japan through its today's unique implementation of "Tabunka Kyosei (Multicultural symbiosis)".